ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 Because clusters are comprised of many CPUs, parallel programming is the most effective way to utilize these resources.
 Probably the simplest way to begin parallel programming is utilization of OpenMP.
-OpenMP is a Compiler-side solution for creating code that runs on multiple cores/threads.
+OpenMP is a compiler-side solution for creating code that runs on multiple cores/threads.
 Because OpenMP is built into a compiler, no external libraries need to be installed in order to compile this code.
 These tutorials provide basic instructions on utilizing OpenMP on both the